Forearm Brace

 • Limit deep and rapid wrist movements and some twisting of the forearm when the brace covers the lower forearm and wrist.

-• Support the flexor and extensor muscle groups along the forearm, so that the tendon attachments at the elbow do not have to cope with such high strain each time you grip or lift.
+• Support the flexor and extensor muscle groups along the forearm, so the tendon attachments at the elbow do not have to cope with such high strain each time you grip or lift.

-Using Our Brace Overnight Or During Flare‑Ups
+Using the Brace Overnight or During Flare‑Ups

-These steadier positions can:
+Maintaining these steadier positions can:

 • Reduce pressure on nerves that are easily irritated by bent joints.

 Controlling strain during the day can also help night‑time symptoms, as tissues that have not been repeatedly overloaded are less likely to be painful at rest.
 During short flare‑ups – for instance after a particularly heavy day – wearing the brace more regularly for a few days can help things settle.
-As discomfort improves, you can reduce brace time gradually rather than stopping all at once.
+As discomfort improves, reduce brace time gradually rather than stopping all at once.

 After a recent injury to the forearm, wrist, or elbow, early care usually focuses on protecting the area from further harm, resting or modifying activity, and using ice and elevation to help with pain and swelling.